eficode-academy/On-prem_Kubernetes_Guide/docs/how-to/work-with-docs/index.md

 ---
 title: "Working with the guide"
 ---
-# Documentation

-You will find the contents of the guide here.

 ## Rendering
-We use [Hugo](https://gohugo.io/) for page generation, we keep the configuration in the `/.pages` folder and then we have our contents here as Markdown.
+We use [Hugo](https://gohugo.io/) for page generation, we keep the configuration in the `/.pages` folder and then we have our contents in the docs folder as Markdown.

 You can [install Hugo](https://gohugo.io/getting-started/installing/) with brew `brew install hugo` and [Go](https://go.dev) with `brew install go` then run the following commands: